-14.18.1 Off-street car parking shall be encouraged by the installation of appropriate, permanent and prominent signs indicating its availability.

-14.18.2 Entrance/exit points are to be clearly signposted and visible from the street and the site at all times.
+6.28 Entrance/exit points are to be clearly signposted and visible from the street and the site at all times.

-14.18.3 Access and parking for people with disabilities shall be provided in accordance with Australian Standard 2890.1.
+6.29 Access and parking for people with disabilities shall be provided in accordance with Australian Standard 2890.1.